kelloggm/cs-490-website/revised-project-plan.md

     * Large: Currently unable to provide a responsible estimate.
 * A brief (1-2 sentence max) justification of how you reached the size estimate of the task
 * Milestone for delivering the task, chosen from one of the following two-week sprints:
-  * Sprint 0: Oct 9 - Oct 20
+  * Sprint 0: Oct 7 - Oct 18
-  * Sprint 1: Oct 23 - Nov 3
+  * Sprint 1: Oct 19 - Nov 1
-  * Sprint 2: Nov 6 - Nov 17
+  * Sprint 2: Nov 2 - Nov 15
-  * Sprint 3: Nov 20 - Dec 1
+  * Sprint 3: Nov 16 - Nov 29
-  * Spring 4: Dec 4 - Dec 12 (note: this sprint is about 10 days, because the deadline is Dec 12.
+  * Sprint 4: Nov 30 - Dec 10 (note: this sprint is shorter than the other---only about 10 days.
 We don't recommend scheduling many tasks in this sprint, because of the likelihood that some tasks from prior sprints might not be done yet.)

-(We leave some time between the end of the last sprint and the project showcase for slippage: there are always unexpected bugs, etc., that need to be ironed out.
-Padding your schedule like this is a good idea!)

 Your work breakdown should take the format of a simple textual list.